minwork/react/README.md

 ## What's new
 If you’re curious about the direction these libraries are heading, check out the [issues list](https://github.com/minwork/react/issues) to see what [new features](https://github.com/minwork/react/issues?q=is%3Aissue+is%3Aopen+label%3Afeature) are coming soon™️.

-# Support
-If you like to support my work consider making a [donation](https://github.com/sponsors/minwork).